sria-the-fury/haggle/README.md

 So if you don't stick on particular thing, it may fall you into some trouble.

 But that doesn't mean that you don't know anything, or you can't do any things.
 I honestly believe that anyone can do what they have to be effort.
+I have followed the official documentation for working on this project.
+Nothing is more helpful than official documentation if it is well documented.
 I wish I learn more things, if I stick with this.

 - I have found difficulty to mapping firestoreJSONQuery.
 Mapping any data is easy on JavaScript. but I have figured out the way.
 - Others are not so major problem.